 plaintiff] has proved by clear and convincing evidence that [name of

 defendant] engaged in that conduct with malice, oppression, or fraud.

 The amount of punitive damages, if any, will be decided later.

 “Malice” means that [name of defendant] acted with intent to cause

-injury or that [name of defendant]’s conduct was despicable and was
+injury or that [name of defendant]’s conduct was despicable and was done

 deliberately fails to avoid those consequences.

 “Oppression” means that [name of defendant]’s conduct was despicable

 and subjected [name of plaintiff] to cruel and unjust hardship in knowing